Who doesn’t love the freedom and joy that running brings to their life?

 But why not just go all out from the beginning?

-The good news is by gradually increasing weight and intensity, you give your muscles the time they need to adapt, recover, and grow stronger.
+Instead, by gradually increasing weight and intensity, you give your muscles the time they need to adapt, recover, and grow stronger.

 Moreover, it stimulates the adaptation and strengthening of tendons and ligaments, safeguarding against overuse injuries like tendonitis.